QR Translator

 If you are notified of abnormal test results, it is important to consult a medical institution promptly.

-※ For information on the diseases covered and for parents whose children have tested positive:
+※ For information on the diseases covered and for parents whose newborns have tested positive:

 Reportedly, one to two out of every 1,000 babies have some sort of hearing disability.
 When a baby has such a disability, early discovery and beginning the appropriate rehabilitation as soon as possible can have a big impact on the development of the baby's vocabulary and communication.
 In order to discover such a disability early, soon after delivery (within about three days), have your baby take a hearing test.
-If the results indicate that a more precise test is required, have your baby examined at a specialized institution within about three months after delivery.
+If the results indicate that a more precise test is required, arrange a urine test for congenital cytomegalovirus infection within three weeks.
+If that test is positive, schedule a specialised hearing assessment within two months; if negative, have the assessment by three months at the latest.
 In addition, even if the test results indicate no abnormality but you are still concerned about your baby's hearing, receive a consultation at a hospital or clinic.

 * The Japanese Society of Otorhinolaryngology-Head and Neck Surgery Website"List of Hearing Test Institutions After Newborn Hearing Screening and Infant Health Examinations"